matfin/annachristoffer/site/content/project/master-of-art-thesis.md

 ---
 title:			"Master of Art / Thesis"
 thumbnail:		""
 teaser:			""
-date: "2017-03-27T11:00:34Z"
+date:			"2013-02-01"
 description:	"Three models of memory in their context of media–historical development."
+prominence:		"high"
 categories:
 - "interaction"
 - "books"